Now incorporating The Sudbury Hill Harrow and Wherever End Times

 I always like to be open about where the money comes from and goes to in the Willesden Herald short story competition.
 You can also find the previous years' accounts by clicking on the accounts tag below.
 Note: the annual competition began in 2005/6 but did not run in 2015, 2018, 2020 or 2021 (ref.
 History of the competition.)

 We're probably in the red when all is finalised but it all depends on whether the library charges for the use of the Performance Space.
-These are my own accounts, I no longer run a limited company and I don't make any money from the sale of books online, which all goes to the publisher*, which also runs at a loss by the way - as the number of sales doesn't even cover the annual Ingram fee, but let's leave that aside for now.
-We do it for fun, I suppose.
+These are my own accounts, I no longer run a limited company and I don't make any money from the sale of books online, which all goes to the publisher.* That also runs at a loss by the way - as the number of sales doesn't even cover the annual Ingram fee but let's leave that aside for now.
+We do it for fun, really.

 In the rare case when an author asks me to organise a "short run" print of 10 or more copies for themselves, I send them at cost plus £1 per copy for my trouble, which makes it virtually at cost as my time is next to worthless (full disclosure!)